 4. After that, click on apply, then click on OK.

-By default, Windows 10 open folders into a single process.
-Though, it’s good to manage Windows process effectively.
-But sometimes, these process could create conflicts.
-And, leads to windows 10 explorer keeps crashing error.
+By default, Windows 10 opens folders into a single process.
+Though, it’s good to manage the Windows process effectively.
+But sometimes, these processes could create conflicts.
+And, this leads to windows 11 File explorer keeps crashing error.

-1. Open same File Explorer Options Window from Control Panel.
+1. Open the same File Explorer Options Window from Control Panel.

-2. Click on View tab.
-Scroll down a little and mark “Launch folder Windows in a separate process” option.
+2. Click on the View tab.
+Scroll down a little and mark the “Launch folder windows in a separate process” option.

 3. Click on Apply, and after that click on OK.

-Recently, In new version of Windows, Microsoft added few bugs fixes for Windows explorer.
+Recently, In the new version of Windows, Microsoft added a few bug fixes for Windows explorer.
 So, you have to make sure, your Windows is up-to-date.

 - Open the Settings App in Windows 10 by pressing Windows + I key simultaneously.

-- And, then click on check for updates option.
+- And, then click on the check for updates option.
 That’s it.

 Now, Windows will search for available updates.
-And, then will provide you an option to download and install updates.
+And, they will provide you an option to download and install updates.

-Windows Explorer have a functionality to keep record of all recently accessed folder.
+Windows Explorer has the functionality to keep a record of all recently accessed folders.
 But, if the recently accessed folder got infected.
-Then, explorer can react weirdly.
-Or, specifically i can say, Windows explorer keeps crashing problem can occur.
+Then, explorers can react weirdly.
+Or, specifically, I can say, Windows explorer keeps crashing problems can occur.
 So, clearing explorer history could help you to fix this problem.
-Though, it doesn’t worked for many users.
+Though, it doesn’t work for many users.
 But, still, you can give it a try.

-- Now, under privacy section.
-You will able to see Clear option.
+4. Now, under the privacy section.
+You will be able to see the Clear option.

-- Click on it once.
+5. Click on it once.
 And, explorer history will get erased immediately.
-After that, Click on OK.
+After that, click on OK.

-In most of the cases, restarting system can solve many problems.
+In most cases, restarting the system can solve many problems.
 But to fix Windows explorer, you don’t need to restart Windows.
 You can simply restart explorer using task manager.
-And, it will be enough to fix Windows explorer keeps crashing issue.
+And, it will be enough to fix the Windows explorer keeps crashing issue.

-1. Right-Click on Windows Start button, and then click on Task Manager.
+1. Right-Click on the Windows Start button and then click on Task Manager.

-2. Now, if Windows Explorer process is running.
-And, showing in Apps section.
+2. Now, if the Windows Explorer process is running.
+And, is shown in the Apps section.
 Then, you can restart it easily by right-clicking on it.

-But, if you’re unable to restart it.
-Then, use End task option.
+3. But, if you’re unable to restart it.
+Then, use the End task option.

-3. After ending explorer running process.
+4. After ending the explorer running process.
 Click on File > Run new task.

-4. In create new task Window.
+5. In creating a new task Window.
 Type explorer.exe and press enter.
 Or, click on OK.

 That’s it.
 Now, Windows explorer will not crash.
 Until a program doesn’t interfere with its process.